mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 MMechanostatic Scanner (TL13): echanostatic Scanner (TL 13 ): One of the character’s ears have been augmented with a manually activated device similar to a communications scanner.
-When activated, any cybernetically augmented individuals within twenty metres will give off a traceable buzz that the character can hear.
+When activated, any cybernetically augmented individuals within twenty meters will give off a traceable buzz that the character can hear.
 Although this does not help in any way, it can help the character be aware of augmented threats nearby his location.
 Costs Cr 10,000 with an Availability of 9+.